 Don’t leave equipment unsupervised

 This may seem like a no brainer, but it can be easy to leave your equipment unsupervised.
-Your equipment is more valuable than taking the risk of leaving it out to potentially be damaged or taken.
+Your equipment is more valuable, so don’t take the risk of leaving it out to potentially be damaged or taken.
 Along with the equipment being valuable, the security of data is valuable too.
 Unsupervised equipment leads ways for hackers and people with malicious intent the opportunity to access your servers and data.
 Not only can this be damaging to your company, it can potentially be damaging to your clients.
-Many companies have had lawsuits against them specifically for allowing their data to be leaked or stolen.
+Many companies have lawsuits against them because of stolen data and information.

 Have secure passwords

-Securing your systems can be done by taking proper precautions before you arrive to events.
+Securing your systems and take proper precautions before you arrive to events.
 Passwords should follow the guidelines of having letters, numbers, and special characters.
 By mixing up these characters, it is much more difficult for automated software and hackers to potentially get into your accounts.
 It is easy to setup simple security measures for memorization’s sake.
-We strongly recommend that this is stopped, in the interest of protecting your data.
+Stop this practice in the interest of protecting your data.
 Taking the extra steps to secure your data puts yourself and your company in a much better situation to handle any sort of malicious attack.

-Many events will have hired security that is tasked with looking over gear.
+Hired security will be on site and is tasked with looking over gear.
 Alternatively, there will also typically be cameras and additional measures in place to secure gear.
-It is best to make sure that equipment is kept in a locked room where staff have limited access to the key.
+Keep equipment in a locked room where staff have limited access to the key.
 This allows for the least amount of people to come in contact with equipment who could potentially have malicious intent.
 Talking to the security at your event and notifying them of your gear and its importance is key.
-Create solid relationships with the security at the events so they are incentivised to take special care of your equipment.
+Create solid relationships with the security at the events.
+This way security is incentive to take special care of your equipment.

 Educate your staff

 Education is the ultimate tool to fight against potential security threats.
-Staff who is educated will make your company more secure.
+Educated staff will make your company more secure.
 Reiterate guidelines for data security measures like the European Data Protection Regulation material.
-Much of this information is thought to be coming to the US in the upcoming years.
+This information is coming to the US in the upcoming years.
 By educating your staff, you are not only preparing them for the future.
 You are also prepare them to do business in Europe.
 Any company doing business in Europe must follow the EDPR, or they will face strict financial penalties.

 Now you have everything you need to know about security.
 Make sure to rent your equipment from a secure source.
-Aria Technology Solutions is dedicated to keeping its clients data secure.
+Aria Technology Solutions keeps its customers data secure.
 For more information on how you can work with us on your next event. submit a contact form here.